The first Core Compliance/ IA Watch Conference is taking place this November 2nd, just a few short weeks away.

 Simple but essential, create a short checklist of items you’ll need to network effectively.
-Business cards as well as pen and paper are on the top of that list.
+Business cards, as well as pen and paper, are on the top of that list.

-There’s other small items that can help you with networking, especially as the day goes on.
+There are other small items that can help you with networking, especially as the day goes on.

 Additionally, take some time to review your LinkedIn profile before you head to the conference.
 Is your picture up to date?
-Your job title and description accurate?
+Are your job title and description accurate?
 Do you even remember how to log in to LinkedIn?
 If you haven’t logged in to the network in a while, it can be beneficial to do so prior to the conference.
 That way, if you do run out of business cards or can’t get one out fast enough, you can connect with the other attendee or speaker through the social media platform.

-Not sure of the extent that you can use social media for business networking while still remaining within compliance guidelines and best practices?
-Luckily, one of the very first topics - new Form ADV disclosures - includes a section discussing social media for business purposes.
+Not sure of the extent that which you can use social media for business networking while still remaining within compliance guidelines and best practices?
+Luckily, one of the very first topics – new Form ADV disclosures – includes a section discussing social media for business purposes.

 3 – Come prepared with knowledge of your own company’s current policies.

-You don’t necessarily need to have your company’s policies, plans, or procedures memorized or on hand as you walk into the conference, but a deep familiarity is certainly helpful.
+You don’t necessarily need to have your company’s policies, plans, or procedures memorized or on hand, as you walk into the conference, but a deep familiarity is certainly helpful.
 As each panel reviews specifics, considering your own policies could assist you in asking poignant questions and identifying where you need to be making changes to remain compliant.

 4 – What to expect.

-With 2017 nearly over, you’ll be provided with new considerations and industry best practices for for 2018.
+With 2017 nearly over, you’ll be provided with new considerations and industry best practices for 2018.
 The various panelists are going to be telling you specific, actionable information that will be directly relevant to your compliance program for the next year.